Arundhati Kalyan

 Profile

-I am a second-year PhD student at the Institute for Climate and Atmospheric Science (ICAS).
-I am funded by the NERC Panorama Doctoral Training Partnership (DTP)
+I am a third-year PhD student at the Institute for Climate and Atmospheric Science (ICAS).
+I am funded by the NERC Panorama Doctoral Training Partnership (DTP).

 My project aims to study large-scale atmospheric teleconnections arising from the coupled influence of different climatic modes of variability including the El Niño Southern Oscillation (ENSO), Atlantic Multidecadal Variability (AMV), and North Atlantic Oscillation (NAO).
 My project involves statistical analysis of data from observations and multi-model ensemble simulations to identify causal pathways of various teleconnections and their physical mechanisms.
 The results of my research could potentially contribute to improvements in long-range forecasts and climate predictions which depend on the slowly varying components of the climate system.